llstarscreamll/Crud/readme.md

 - ngx-bootstrap
 - etc...

-The generated Angular module has many tests, you should execute these tests to ensure that everything it's working as intendet.
+The generated Angular module has many tests, you should execute these tests to ensure that everything is working as intendet by running `ng test`.

 ```bash
 ├── library